By Jeffrey Snider of Alhambra

 Economists and central bankers (redundant) all treat money as a simple economic input not worth their time and effort to completely understand.
 What we see from just this brief summary is that isn’t the case at all.
 There is a lot going on in banking that from this view proves at least worth the investigation, with everything now riding on it.
 Social and political stability are being threatened by prolonged and “mysterious” stagnation, malaise, even depression that officials just can’t seem to explain.
 Populism is little more than a backlash against an “elite” that can’t perform this basic economic duty.

 The Fed should have long before 2005 discontinued M3, though seeking instead a more comprehensive and worthwhile replacement incorporating these truly modern elements.
 This is but stating the first problem with credit-based money.
-It is that which has proved in every way more relevant to the global economic setting than anything Ben Bernanke, or Alan Greenspan, has ever done.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It is that which has proved in every way more relevant to the global economic setting than anything Ben Bernanke, or Alan Greenspan, has ever done.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.